clubedaentrega/api-lift/README.md

 var apiLift = require('api-lift')

 var router = apiLift({
-	// All options are optional
+	// All options are optional :P
-	// The values bellow are the default
+	// The default values are described bellow
 	// Some are not configurable and can not be changed,
 	// those are listed only for your information